 Jack shows you the circle of holiday trees with the magic doors, and like everyone else who’s watched Nightmare ever, I can’t help but wonder about the other doors.
 Square Enix put them up on a high ledge so you can’t get to them!
 Ah well.
 Jack waxes poetic for a moment before letting you open the door and fall into the vortex within, Goofy getting one of his iconic wails as he goes.

 Before you can say “What’s this?
 What’s this?” you find yourself in Christmas Town, and in Vanilla KH2, immediately notice that the “This is Halloween” background music is still playing.
 This drove me up the wall on my first playthrough.
 It’s so dissonant with the bright, snowy visuals, making it probably the only time I have a complaint about KH2’s aesthetics in-and-of-themselves.
 About the only thing that’s right is that Christmas Town has its own GUI skin.
 Thankfully Square Enix agreed with me, and in FM+, they put a great foot forward by making Christmas Town its own place in KH2’s aesthetics.
-There’s a new area tune and battle tune, and Sora, Donald and Goofy all change costumes to match their current location: Sora is dressed in a Santa suit (though he keeps his vampire fangs), Donald is a snowman (complete with semi-disturbing wooden stick arms) and Goofy is Rudolph, complete with an actual Christmas bulb for a nose.
+There’s a new area tune and battle tune, and Sora, Donald and Goofy all change costumes to match their current location: Sora is dressed in a Santa suit (though he keeps his vampire fangs), Donald is a snowman (complete with sort of disturbing wooden stick arms) and Goofy is Rudolph, complete with an actual Christmas bulb for a nose.
 It’s a great effort.
 The music in vanilla KH2 was a problem that needed to be fixed, but going the extra mile with the costumes is just impressive.
 And once again, Sora’s Drive Forms have their own variants of the Christmas Town outfit, most of which alter the design on Sora’s hat and the shape of his oversized Santa Claus buttons.

 You walk into Christmas Town, but sadly it seems the magic of the season can’t keep away the Heartless, who have dressed up in Christmas accoutrements and are being a pain as usual.
 Here you’ll meet the Toy Soldier Heartless, a jack-in-the-box that shoots you with its pop-gun.
-This enemy also has as a knives and axes form that seems inspired by Halloween Town.
+This enemy also has as a knives-and-axes form that seems inspired by Halloween Town.
 I imagine, design wise, that this happened because the Toy Soldier is a reskin of a Halloween Town Heartless that shows up later in the game, and not the other way around.
 Frankly, the pop-gun makes it considerably less dangerous than its Halloween Town counterpart, but it’s still putting in more of an effort than the average KH2 Heartless and the player should watch out.
 Since this is one of the only rooms in the game that that has Toy Soldiers (outside Olympus Coliseum), it’s not a bad idea to exploit the room’s central deathtrap.
 Yes, there’s a deathtrap even on the Christmas Town side of the world: a broken merry-go-round that spins so fast it sucks enemies in like a vortex.
 You should maybe get that fixed as soon as we’ve saved the universe, Mr. Claus!

 This merry-go-round is also the key to not one but two two Bulky Vendors, if you’re lucky!